mokolabs/colorscore/README.md

+Major change from normal colorscore: .colors is .hex_colors.

 # Colorscore

 Colorscore is a simple library that uses ImageMagick to quantize an image and find its representative colors.
 It can also score those colors against a palette using the CIE2000 Delta E formula.
 This could be used to index images for a "search by color" feature.